Wollongong Illawarra Roller Derby

 In October 2012, Wollongong was accepted as a member of the Women's Flat Track Derby Association Apprentice Program.

+In January 2013 the league pared back to two teams, an A and B-level travel team known as the Steel City Derby Dolls.

-The league had many skaters come and go during the years to follow, the "Steel City Derby Dolls" continued to compete in many events across Australia and eventually the decided to begin a training program that included all genders.
+The league had many skaters come and go during the years to follow, the Steel City Derby Dolls continued to compete in many events across Australia and eventually the decided to begin a training program that included all genders.
 With this decision also came the choice to move away from the WFTDA Apprentice Program and concentrate on local events.